Clarinet Quintet (Mozart): Structure

-The work consists of the following four movements and, with the intended repetitions, has a duration of between 31 and 38 minutes, usually around 35 minutes.
+The work consists of the following four movements and, with the intended repetitions, has a duration of between 31 and 38 minutes, usually approximately 35 minutes.

 First movement

 The first movement sets the mood for the entire piece.
 It has beautiful moving lines in all of the parts and in the second half there is a virtuoso run that is passed throughout the strings, based on material from the second section of the exposition.